D0liphin/Sso/README.md

 All the methods I think are useful are implemented.

+## SAFETY WARNING

+I think due to use of `ptr::copy_non_overlapping` on `SsoString::clone`, we actually don't mark the region as initalised, causing UB on some internal methods?
+I'm really not sure though.
+It only happens in `long.as_mut_str().mask_ascii_lowercase()`...
+I'll have to investigate this more.

 # Can I use this?

 This is an imaginary conversation I am having with a person who will never exist, but I would